- News Items

 What do you think are your main challenges as the new curator?

 Maria Ptqk (Getxophoto Guest Curator) Getxophoto is much more than a photo festival.
 I see it rather as a context in which one can address some key aspects of contemporary society through the prism of photography and image.
-This also leads to the discussion on the role of images in the social realm, being as we are an image-centred society.
+Which also leads to the discussion on the role of images in the social realm, being as we are an image-centered society.
 What is the status of visual imagery today?
 How does it contribute to shaping and critically reflecting on the world we live in?
-And because of that, another important aspect of the Festival is to be significant both for artists and professionals and for anyone interested in the present because it has this specificity of being at the same time an international festival and a key cultural event in its territory in Getxo, very cherished by the inhabitants.
+And because of that, another important aspect of the Festival is to be significant both for artists and professionals, and for anyone interested in the present because it has this specificity of being at the same time an international festival and a key cultural event in its territory in Getxo, very cherished by the inhabitants.

 What are the methodologies and research strategies involved in the curatorial production of a festival like Getxophoto?
 The chosen theme is PAUSE! can you give us a sneaky peek into what we can expect from the 2023 program?